jsvptf22/word_replacer_wrapper/README.md

 # word_replacer_wrapper

 replace words on docx files and converts to pdf

 install with

     composer require jhon/word_replacer_wrapper

+# Dependencies

+    You need to install LibreOffice.

+# Usage

 you must include vendor/autoload.php